thomaskcr/primoris-cs110/README.md

   - [Getting Started](docs/lecture_notes/introduction/introduction.rst): Quick introduction to programming and python with information on installing the tools we'll need for this course.
   - [Saved Programs](docs/lecture_notes/saved_programs/saved_programs.rst): We'll go through saving your Python programs to files and running them.
   - [GitHub Basics](docs/lecture_notes/github/github.rst): You will use GitHub to turn your assignments into me.
-  - Python Language Basics:
-    - Types, Operators and Variables
-    - Input and Output
-    - String Operations
+  - [Python Language Basics](docs/lecture_notes/language_basics.rst): In this set of notes we'll cover variables, types, operators and getting user input.
   - Conditionals
   - Random Numbers
 - Walkthroughs
   - Python Installation: A walkthrough of the process of installing Python on a Windows computer and using the interactive shell to execute expressions.
   - Hello World: By tradition, the first program beginners execute in a new language prints the phrase "Hello, World!".
 In this walkthrough we will write the "Hello, World!" program after setting up a GitHub account and then add the program to our profile.
+  - Dice Game:
 - Lab
   - Hello World
   - Calculators